I was Served With Divorce Papers. Do I Have to Move out of the House?

 No. Just because you are served with divorce papers does not mean you have to move out of the marital home.
 The filing of a Denver divorce is nothing more than getting the case officially started and service is nothing more than obtaining personal jurisdiction over the other party.
 The only way you would be forced to move out of the house would be if there were court orders requiring you to do so.
 Orders do not enter just because the case if filed.

 Though you do not have to immediately move out of the house, a court could enter temporary orders regarding temporary use of the marital home.
 This would generally occur after a temporary orders hearing is held.
 Temporary orders are generally set to occur within a few weeks of your mandatory initial status conference.
 In some cases on spouse might ask for temporary use of the marital home.
 This type of request is often made if there is arguing or extreme tension between the parties, or perhaps spilling over in front of the children.
 Again, any order to vacate would generally be weeks after filing and service.
 The court awarding temporary use of the martial home to one party, at the exclusion of the other, has nothing to do with final allocation of the home or division of the equity.
 Those issues will be dealt with at the final permanent orders hearing.

-When you are served with a divorce petition it’s important to contact an experienced family law attorney to understand your rights and options before making any uninformed decisions which could impact your case down the road.
+When you are served with a divorce petition it’s important to contact an experienced divorce attorney in Denver to understand your rights and options before making any uninformed decisions which could impact your case down the road.